This is from a meeting with Mr Adie on Wednesday 9 November 1983.

 “It gives us a glimpse the mystery of heredity, of the operation of the genes, how far one son can be like the father, and other children can be unlike their father.
 If nothing else, there is evidence that the influence goes on in the genes.
 But there is more than that.
 They live even more in their influences and example.”

 “So people don’t die, you see.
-In a way, they don’t die as other people think they die.
+In a way, they don’t die at least not as people think they die.
 This is why it is so vital for people for people who have lived together and had a happy life or a good life together, that they don’t mourn and be negative when they have to part.
 Certainly they are going to feel it and suffer, but there is life.
 Even the suffering can remind them that there is still life and connection.”

 Part Two